acadsamplesdb/simple-vault/README.md

 # simple-vault

-A simple vault for secrets using SJCL.
+An encrypted vault using the [Stanford Javascript Crypto Library](http://bitwiseshiftleft.github.io/sjcl).

+Password is specified by the `ERSA_VAULT_PASSWORD` environment variable.